 Here are a few tips that can help you get started on the road to financial security and marital intimacy.

 - Think in terms of “we,” not “me.”
-This means abandoning selfish attitudes and sharing all of your resources, whether spiritual,
+This means abandoning selfish attitudes and sharing all of your resources, whether spiritual, emotional, or material.

 - Live within your means and practice self-discipline.
 If you can’t afford something, don’t buy it.